dwangnew/testblog/README.md

-This is my attempt at building a blog from scratch using Rails with what I've learned in the beginning few chapters of Michael Hartl's Ruby on Rails Tutorial.
+This is my attempt at building a blog from scratch using Rails with what I've learned in the beginning few chapters of Michael Hartl's Ruby on Rails Tutorial and Rails for Zombies.

-As of January 11, 2012, I have finished the first five chapters which includes making relatively static pages using Rails.
-The dynamic parts include a Rails generated dynamic title and content for each page.
-I have worked a lot on the layout and HTML and CSS to make it look nice.
+As of January 28, 2012, I have put my own CSS and Javascript to make the blog truly mine.
+I am working on user signup/signin and posting/commenting functionalities.

+This is deployed on heroku: [here](http://floating-lake-4402.herokuapp.com/)